fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 let sumEachItem (myList:int list) = sumEachItem' 0 myList
 ```

+See [Lists (MS Learn)](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/lists) to learn more.
 See the [List Module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html) for built-in functions.

 <div id="collections-arrays"></div>

 ## Arrays

-*Arrays* are fixed-size, zero-based, collections of consecutive data elements maintained as one block of memory.
+*Arrays* are fixed-size, zero-based collections of consecutive data elements maintained as one block of memory.
 They are *mutable*; individual elements can be changed.

 ```fsharp